IT Departments Need Proper System Management to be More Efficient and Profitable

-However, over four in five (85%) IT managers say their organization doesn’t have proper on-premise and cloud management.
+However, over four in five (85%) IT managers say their organization doesn’t have proper on-premises and cloud management.

-And two-thirds (67%) of managers who don’t have on-premise and cloud management think their IT risk would decrease if they had it.
+And two-thirds (67%) of managers who don’t have on-premises and cloud management think their IT risk would decrease if they had it.

 Being prepared for it could be key.
 Over nine in ten (92%) IT managers agree that virtual server or cloud management is risky without proper planning.

 IT Health and Risk Management Has a Positive Impact on Revenue, Efficiency, and Performance

 Nearly all (96%) IT managers who have proper IT health management and optimization have obtained benefits from it.

 The top three benefits these managers report seeing are improved IT efficiency (77%), reduced IT outages (64%), and increased workforce productivity (59%).